 Unfortunately, there is no cure for psoriasis, but there are a number of ways in which you can manage the symptoms and minimise the discomfort that the rash can cause.
-Our consultant dermatologists can offer you expert treatment with a very good chance of dramatically improving your psoriasis.
+Our consultant psoriasis specialists can offer you expert treatment with a very good chance of dramatically improving your psoriasis.

 Creams include emollients, soap substitutes, vitamin D, tar, steroids.

 Phototherapy involves precise doses of ultraviolet light being delivered by a medical UV-machine.
 Our expert dermatology nurses and physician’s assistant run the phototherapy clinic.
 Sessions may be 2 or 3 times weekly depending on the type of ultraviolet therapy required.

 Systemic medications are reserved for severe or life-limiting psoriasis.
 (For more information on psoriasis, please see the British Association of Dermatologists website treatment for moderate or severe psoriasis advice leaflet).